google/turbinia/docs/user/debugging.md

 can use `turbinia-client status workers` to see what Turbinia thinks the states of the workers are.
-If the Workers are crashing though, this will not show the true state of the Workers so you may need to tail the Worker logs to see what is going on (See the `Server and Worker Logs` section above for details on how to do that.).
+If the Workers are crashing though, this will not show the true state of the Workers so you may need to tail the Worker logs to see what is going on (see the `Server and Worker Logs` section above for details on how to do that).

 ## Example Debugging Scenario

-The following is an example of using the `turbinia-client` tracking down the recent processing requests and debugging a related Task failure.
+The following is an example of using `turbinia-client` to track down the recent processing requests and debugging a related Task failure.